 Overview

-The Miners Way & Historical Trail is a long‑distance, way‑marked network that forms a figure‑of‑eight loop across the western heartland of Ireland.
-Official sources list the core route at 118 km; many walkers add the adjoining road sections, bringing the total to 144.6 km.
-The trail can be started at Arigna, Boyle or Dowra, and is typically completed in five to six days.
-It is divided into 13 staged walks (often grouped into six longer stages) so you can tailor the walk to your fitness and time‑constraints.
+The Miners Way and Historical Trail is a way-marked figure-of-eight across the western heartland of Ireland.
+Official sources put the core route at 118 km; add the adjoining road sections and many walkers clock up 144.6 km.
+You can start at Arigna, Boyle or Dowra, and the full loop typically takes five to six days.
+It splits into 13 staged walks, often grouped into six longer stages, so you can cut it to your own pace.

 | Feature | Detail |